Jacob-CL/CTFNotes/Books/SeriousCryptography/Chapter2.md

   - For **PRNG**, they address the challenge in generating randmonness by reliably producing many artificial random bits from a few true random bits. e.g an RNG system that translates mouse movements to random bits would stop working if you stopped moving the mouse, whereas a PRNG always returns pseudorandom bits when requested to do so.
   - PRNG rely RNGs but behave differently..
 RNGs produce random bits relatively slowly from analog sources, in a non-deterministic way, and with no guarantee of uniform distribution or of high entropy.
 In contrast, PRNGs produce random-looking bits quickly from digital sources, in a deterministic way, uniformly distributed, and with an entropy guaranteed to be high enough for cryptography.
   - Essentially, PRNGs transform a few unreliable random bits into long term stream of reliable pseudorandom bits suitable for crypto applications.

+## How do PRNGs work?
+- PRNG receives random bits from RNG at regular intervals and uses them to update the contents of a large memory buffer, called the entropy pool.
+The entropy pool is the PRNGs source of entropy, just like the physical environment is for RNGs.
+- Then, the PRNG runs a deterministic random bit generator (DRBG) algorithm that expands some bits from the entropy pool into a much longer sequence.
+- DRBG is DETERMINISTIC, not randomized.
+Given one input, you will always get the same output.
+The PRNG ensures that it's DRBG never receives the same input twice so it can generate unique pseudorandom sequences.